kunal333/E2ESynapseDemo/README.md

 3. If you are interested in reporting on Centers for Medicare and Medicaid Services (CMS) data with Azure Synpase and PowerBI.

 #### Purpose
-The purpose of this project is to 1) automate the deployment of Azure Resources (Azure Resource Group, Azure Data Lake Storage, Azure Synapse and Azure Data Factory) 2) automate downloading CMS data from https://cms.gov and loads into Azure Synapse Tables.
+The purpose of this project is to 1) automate the deployment of Azure Resources (Azure Resource Group, Azure Data Lake Storage, Azure Synapse and Azure Data Factory) 2) automate downloading CMS data from https://cms.gov and load into Azure Synapse Tables.
 This CMS data can then be used for reporting using Power BI.

-## Pre-requisites:
+### Pre-requisites:
 Azure Account with permissions to create Azure Resources (Storage, Azure Data Factory, Synapse)

-## 4 Easy Steps for Deployment:
+### 4 Easy Steps for Deployment:
 1. Login to Azure Portal and open Cloud Shell with Powershell prompt from the top navigation bar (see below image)

     ![Command Shell](https://github.com/kunal333/E2ESynapseDemo/blob/master/images/CommandShell.png)